Biden to visit Israel as Gaza war sparks humanitarian crisis

 The United Nations says a million Gazans have already been driven from their homes.
 Power is out, sanitary water is scarce and fuel for hospital emergency generators is running low.

-Russian President Vladimir Putin told Netanyahu on Monday that Moscow wanted to help prevent a humanitarian disaster.
-A Russian-drafted U.N.
-Security Council resolution that would have called for a humanitarian ceasefire failed to get the minimum nine votes needed in the 15-member body on Monday.
+Russian President Vladimir Putin told Mr Netanyahu on Monday that Moscow wanted to help prevent a humanitarian disaster.
+A Russian-drafted UN Security Council resolution that would have called for a humanitarian ceasefire failed to get the minimum nine votes needed in the 15-member body on Monday.
+REUTERS

 Read more of the latest in